 Located in the centre of Launceston in Cornwall, No. 8 was an established café with a loyal customer base.
 But after six years of trading and the news that Costa was coming to Launceston, the owner knew the time was right for a re-brand and got in touch with us for some help.
 Adi really understood he needed to up his game in the branding department if No. 8 was going to hold its own against the Costa corporate machine rolling into town.

 With his plans underway to diversify the café offering to include fresh local deli produce and lovely food and drink gift sets, we set to work on the re-brand.

 With bright, bold colours (yellow of course and a deep, rich purple) the exterior of the building has been transformed with a fantastic paint job and simple signage.
-With the new menus, staff uniforms and initial launch items completed, its on to the product packaging for the deli and of course a new website is on its way with a holding page in position for now.
+With the new menus, staff uniforms and initial launch items completed, it’s on to the product packaging for the deli.

 “I couldn't have asked for more from Wetdog Creative, they have nailed it with the re-brand - we're the talk of the town!”